naparuba/tanuki-www/content/pages/intro/vs/index.md

 Title: XXXXXXX vs. Other Software
 Slug: intro/vs/index

-# Consul vs. Other Software
+# XXX vs. Other Software

-The problems Consul solves are varied, but each individual feature has been solved by many different systems.
-Although there is no single system that provides all the features of Consul, there are other options available to solve some of these problems.
+The problems XXX solves are varied, but each individual feature has been solved by many different systems.
+Although there is no single system that provides all the features of XXX, there are other options available to solve some of these problems.
-In this section, we compare Consul to some other options.
-In most cases, Consul is not mutually exclusive with any other system.
+In this section, we compare XXX to some other options.
+In most cases, XXX is not mutually exclusive with any other system.

-Use the navigation to the left to read the comparison of Consul to specific systems.
+Use the navigation to the left to read the comparison of XXX to specific systems.